 Breast-feeding: It is not known if dolutegravir passes into breast milk.
 Women who have HIV infection are cautioned against breast-feeding because this increases the risk of passing HIV to a baby who does not have the infection.

-Children: The safety and effectiveness of using this medication have not been established for children less than 12 years old and adolescents who weigh less than 40 kg.
+Children: The safety and effectiveness of using this medication have not been established for children less than 6 years of age or who weigh less than 15 kg.

 What other drugs could interact with this medication?

 There may be an interaction between dolutegravir and any of the following:

 - aluminum hydroxide